yanniSkawronski/dai-go/DAIGO.md

 ### A player checks if he can play

-The client what is the status of the game.
+The client asks what is the status of the game.
 The server answers asking the client to wait for his turn or informs him what happened just before.